Introduction to Online Convex Optimization: Basic Definitions and Setup

 \subsection{Projections onto convex sets}

-In the following algorithms we shall make use of a projection operation onto a convex set, which is defined as the closest point inside the convex set to a given point.
+In the following algorithms we shall make use of a projection operation onto a convex set, which is defined as the closest point in terms of Euclidean distance \endnote{ We will discuss projections with respect to other distance notions in chapter \ref{chap:regularization}.} inside the convex set to a given point.
 Formally,

 When clear from the context, we shall remove the $\K$ subscript.
-It is left as an exercise to the reader to prove that the projection of a given point over a compact convex set exists and is unique.
+It is left as an exercise to the reader to prove that the projection of a given point over a closed, bounded and convex set exists and is unique.

 The computational complexity of projections is a subtle issue that depends much on the characterization of $\K$ itself.
 Most generally, $\K$ can be represented by a membership oracle---an efficient procedure that is capable of deciding whether a given $\x$ belongs to $\K$ or not.
 In this case, projections can be computed in polynomial time.
 In certain special cases, projections can be computed very efficiently in near-linear time.
 The computational cost of projections, as well as optimization algorithms that avoid them altogether, is discussed in chapter \ref{chap:FW}.